rabbitstack/fibratus/docs/setup/installation.md

 - __full installers__ ship with all features ([captures](captures/introduction), [filaments](filaments/introduction), [yara](yara/introduction)) and bundle the embedded Python distribution
 - __slim installers__ support less features but are more portable and have lower disk space requirements

-After the install completes, you can verify if Fibratus was correctly installed.
-Spin up a command line prompt.
-Alternatively, you can use [Windows Terminal](https://github.com/microsoft/terminal) or [Cmder](https://cmder.net/) consoles which is the recommended choice for better user experience.
-Run the following command:
+The installer will automatically register and start Fibratus as **Windows Service**.
+To verify if the service is running correctly, spin up a command line prompt and execute the following command:

 ```
-$ fibratus -h

-Usage:
-  fibratus [command]

-Available Commands:
-  capture         Capture kernel event stream to the kcap file
-  config          Show runtime config
-  docs            Open Fibratus docs in the web browser
-  help            Help about any command
-  install-service Install fibratus within the Windows service control manager
-  list            Show info about filaments, filter fields or kernel event types
-  remove-service  Remove fibratus from the Windows service control manager
-  replay          Replay kernel event flow from the kcap file
-  restart-service Restart fibratus service
-  run             Bootstrap fibratus or a filament
-  start-service   Start fibratus service
-  stats           Show runtime stats
-  stop-service    Stop fibratus service
+$ fibratus service status
-  version         Show version info
+Fibratus service is running
 ```

 If you're able to see the output like in the snippet above, congratulations!
 You have successfully installed Fibratus.
-Jump to [running](/setup/running).
+Jump to [quick start](/setup/quick-start).

 ### Uninstall {docsify-ignore}

 To remove Fibratus from your system, head to the Control Panel > Programs and Features and start the uninstall process.
-The uninstaller will make sure to get rid of all installation data.
+The uninstaller will make sure to stop/remove the Windows Service and get rid of all installation data.

 ## Building from source {docsify-ignore}

-To build Fibratus directly from source code you have satisfy the following requirements:
+To build Fibratus directly from source code you have to satisfy the following requirements:

-- Go compiler 1.15
+- Go compiler 1.21+
 - C compiler (optional)
 - Python headers (optional)
 - [libyara](https://github.com/VirusTotal/yara/tree/master/libyara) (optional)